Associate Program Director:

 Sandra Miller, MD, assistant director, is board-certified in Family Medicine and fellowship-trained in faculty development.
 She is a clinical assistant professor, Department of Family and Community Medicine, University of Arizona.
 Originally from Illinois, she ran a busy practice for 10 years before joining the faculty.

 Other special interests include influenza and coccidioidomycosis ("valley fever;" see her section in The 5-Minute Clinical Consult), and she is devoted to recruiting the best intern classes in the state.
 She has run seminars on resident evaluation and teaching at a national level, at the Society of Teachers of Family Medicine, on multiple occasions.
 Recent presentations include “Responsible opiate prescribing” and “Professionalism.”
 Married, with a daughter, she spends the rest of her time riding dressage, mountain biking, reading, and pretending to write a novel.
 She has a background in anthropology, and her latest hobby is volcanology.

 In addition, Dr. Goto received her Master of Fine Arts Degree from the A.R.T.
-Institute at Harvard University and the Moscow Art Theatre in Russia.
-She is a former professional stage actress classically trained in the arts.
+Institute at Harvard University and the Moscow Art Theatre in Russia; she is classically trained in the arts.
 Kristine’s lifetime obsession is foreign travel and exploring all things cultural.
 Her favorite activities involve the company of her husband, her son, and an extended close-knit family who are native to Phoenix.